Shonda Rhimes Weight Loss: ‘Grey’s Anatomy’ Creator Reveals ‘Weird’ Happenings After Body Transformation

 While the 47-year-old used to just answer questions about the series that she had created, Shonda Rhimes’ amazing body transformation has now been a constant topic.

-Shonda Rhimes revealed that she had decided to shed off the pounds, not to be part of the circle of Tinseltown’s skinny people, but because it came to a point that her weight was just too much for her handle.
+Shonda Rhimes revealed that she had decided to shed off the pounds, not to be part of the circle of Tinseltown’s skinny people, but because it came to a point that her weight was just too much for her to handle.
 The Emmy-award nominee instantly became an inspiration and motivation to people who are struggling with their weight after losing almost 150 lbs.

 Despite her weight loss success, the TV hitmaker admitted in the post that she hated every bit of the journey.